Skip to content

 Our Programs

-We adapted the Ashton Manual, one of the most important documents in the benzodiazepine literature, into several easy-to-share formats including on our website, PDF, Amazon Kindle and Barnes & Noble Nook.
+We adapted the Ashton Manual, one of the most important documents in the benzodiazepine literature, into several easy-to-share formats, including on our website, PDF, Amazon Kindle, and Barnes & Noble Nook.
 We share the manual worldwide for free.
-Through our efforts, the Ashton Manual is ranked the number one best seller in both pharmacology and medication drug guides on Amazon.
-Get your own copy here.
+Through our efforts, the Ashton Manual is ranked the number one bestseller in both pharmacology and medication drug guides on Amazon.
+Get your copy here.

 We partnered with the Colorado Consortium to form the Benzodiazepine Action Work Group.
-Through this group, we develop programs and further awareness in the state of Colorado.
+Through this group, we developed programs and further awareness in Colorado.

-As access to a provider knowledgable about safer tapering is a common challenge patients face, we maintain a list of medical providers worldwide that may be helpful to patients hoping to slowly taper off their prescribed benzodiazepine.
+As access to a provider knowledgeable about safer tapering is a common challenge patients face, we maintain a list of medical providers worldwide that may be helpful to patients hoping to slowly taper off their prescribed benzodiazepine

 We collaborate with patient groups to ensure benzodiazepine harm is reported.
-Our program resulted in grabbing the FDA’s attention, and they ultimately issued a boxed warning in 2020 after doing their own inquiry.
+Our program grabbed the FDA’s attention, and they ultimately issued a boxed warning in 2020 after making their own inquiry.
 Learn more about the new warning here.
 We continue to encourage patients to report their harm.
 The instructions to file a report can be found here.

 We advocate for an accurate benzodiazepine informed consent process to be implemented at the time of prescription and cessation.
 See our Informed Consent for more information.
 Members of our organization have testified in legislative efforts in support of informed consent.
 Some testimony is available on our YouTube.